Duet (Star Trek: Deep Space Nine): Development

 The episode features significant character development on the part of Kira Nerys.
 It has been suggested that this may be the first episode in which the Cardassian occupation of Bajor can be seen as alluding to the establishment of Israel and Nazi persecution of Jews.
-From a pitch titled "The Higher Law" resembling an existing dramatization based on the Nuremberg Trials, Peter Fields and Ira Steven Behr reshaped the story with reference to Robert Shaw's The Man in the Glass Booth, which tells of a Jewish man who is accused of being a Nazi war criminal.
+Originally titled "The Higher Law" and resembling an existing dramatization based on the Nuremberg Trials, the story was reshaped by Peter Fields and Ira Steven Behr with reference to Robert Shaw's The Man in the Glass Booth, which tells of a Jewish man who is accused of being a Nazi war criminal.

 The producers of Star Trek: Voyager attempted to re-create the critical success of "Duet" with their first-season episode "Jetrel".
 According to DVD commentary accompanying Voyagers second season, "Jetrel" was a conscious effort to use a similar delivery to create a metaphor for the aftermath of the atomic bombings of Hiroshima and Nagasaki.
 In that episode, the character Neelix is forced to confront the scientist who developed a weapon which eradicated thousands of his people.